appium/appium/docs/en/writing-running-appium/tutorial/swipe/android-multiple.md

 ## Android 'UIScrollable' swipe: Multiple scroll views example

-With more then one scrollView on screen, there is a chance, that UIScrollable fails to make scroll of needed view.
-In such case we need specify needed view with "new UiSelector().scrollable(true)".
+With more then one scrollView on the screen, there is a chance, that UIScrollable fails to scroll to the destination subview.
+In such case we would need to specify the locator of the destination subview as "new UiSelector().scrollable(true)".

 ### By instance